aamnah/notes/sysadmin/install_windows_11_macos_vmware_fusion_player.md

 > You should be using an retail channel installation ISO built using the procedures in the guide.
 Other installation methods tend to have a few warts and sometimes flaky behavior.

+For example: the ISO downloaded with CrystalFetch installed Windows 11 for me, but then i was not able to change Display Resolution because the option was grayed out (possibly because of missing drivers)

 ```bash
 # Install command line tools
 xcode-select –install